-The shares of common stock of Atlantic Technology Ventures, Inc. ("Atlantic") covered by this prospectus are being offered and sold by certain selling shareholders listed in this prospectus.
+The shares of common stock of Atlantic Technology Ventures, Inc. ("Atlantic") covered by this prospectus are being offered and sold from time to time by BH Capital Investments, L.P. and Excalibur Limited Partnership, both of whom will receive these shares by converting shares of our Series B convertible preferred stock or exercising warrants held by them that are exercisable for shares of our common stock.

-Atlantic's common stock is traded on the Nasdaq SmallCap Market under the symbol "ATLC".
+Atlantic's common stock is traded on the NASDAQ SmallCap Market under the symbol "ATLC".